smart-on-fhir/smart-scheduling-links/specification.md

 2. Client stays updated on appointment `Slot` changes throughout the day by checking for a list of `Slot`s every ~5 minutes (optionally including a `?_since={}`  parameter, which servers are free to ignore).

-**A server supports this specification by exposing a dedicated base URL for slot discovery.** This base URL need not be associated with a full FHIR server; the only requirement is to expose `[base]/$bulk-publish`.
-For specific services like COVID-19 appointment discovery, a server might host a dedicated endpoint (e.g., with a base URL like `https://example.com/covid-vaccines`).
+**A server supports this specification by exposing a dedicated URL for slot discovery.** This URL need not be associated with a full FHIR server; the only requirement is that the URL ends with `/$bulk-publish`.
+For specific services like COVID-19 appointment discovery, a server might host a dedicated endpoint (e.g., with a URL like `https://example.com/covid-vaccines/$bulk-publish`).

-The client requests data calling [`GET [base]/$bulk-publish`, which returns a FHIR Bulk Data Manifest](http://build.fhir.org/ig/HL7/bulk-data/branches/bulk-publish/bulk-publish.html) with links to NDJSON files.
+The client requests data calling [`GET /$bulk-publish`, which returns a FHIR Bulk Data Manifest](http://build.fhir.org/ig/HL7/bulk-data/branches/bulk-publish/bulk-publish.html) with links to NDJSON files.
 When following `output.url` links to retrieve published NDJSON files, clients can include an `If-None-Match` header, passing a previously obtained ETag value, to avoid downloading duplicate content (see https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match).

 *This API allows servers to provide a compliant implementation with static hosting only.*